zzazzdzz/8086tiny_gba/README.md

 [8086tiny](https://github.com/adriancable/8086tiny), but it runs on the GBA.
 It can run inside a Pokémon Emerald save file too.

-This was a silly toy project, and it's not something I intend to actively maintain.
+This was a silly toy project I made for [a silly YouTube video](https://www.youtube.com/watch?v=nEwmYOZ-xME), and it's not something I intend to actively maintain.

 # Why?